Great ideas for bad weather in Munich

-From specialty stores like Tea For you (customer page) in Schwabing, Tee-Handels-Kotor Bremen (customer page) in the Stachus Passagen or Margot Schreiners Teestüberl in Obertaufkirchen to Teehaus Tushita in the Glockenbachviertel with its Japanese flair - here you will find the tea of your choice.
+From specialty stores like Tea 4 you in Schwabing, Tee-Handels-Kontor Bremen in the Stachus Passagen to Teehaus Tushita in the Glockenbachviertel with its Japanese flair - here you will find the tea of your choice.

 Valentin Karlstadt Musäum: As quirky as it gets

 Have you ever seen a winter toothpick?
 Or a melted snow sculpture?
 These and other bizarre exhibits from the lives of legendary Munich comedians Karl Valentin and Liesl Karlstadt can be seen in the Valentin Karlstadt Musäum within the Isartor.
 A visit always makes for good fun.
 If you fancy, you can then take a cup of coffee in the Turmstüberl at the very top of the historic city gate, have a little chuckle to yourself, and feel sorry for the passersby that hurry through the rin outside.